feabhas/docker-target/README.md

-***Note:** The Docker container does not use the embedded QEMU graphics but opens a diagnostic interface on port 8888 which is mapped for access b y the WMS Pythn GUI that is run on the host (see later).
+***Note:** The Docker container does not use the embedded QEMU graphics but opens a diagnostic interface on port 8888 which is mapped for access by the WMS Pythn GUI that is run on the host (see later).

 # Developing an embedded application